Wondering which of the many Vatican Museum Tours is right for you?

-One of the most frequent questions I get is, which tour do you recommend for the Vatican?
+One of the most frequent questions I get is, which Vatican Museum tours do you recommend?
 And of course, there is not one right answer: this depends on what you are looking for, and also, your budget.

 All Vatican Museum tours include skip-the-line tickets, a visit to the Sistine Chapel, and most include a licensed English-speaking tour guide (someone who is knowledgable and who is legally allowed to take you on this tour).

 There are also a few options for pre-booking special tickets, without a tour.